Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Discussion

-Text2Structure3D significantly advances the ability for the generative modeling of equilibrium structures, yet a number of important limitations remain.
+Text2Structure3D significantly advances the generative modeling of equilibrium structures, yet a number of important limitations remain.

 Firstly, while we strived to make our dataset as diverse as possible, we limited the scope of data generation to a reasonable number of bridge typologies.
-While Text2Structure3D has been designed with the application to more general datasets in mind, a number of aspects of the model still make use of the limited level of complexity of the dataset presented in this work.
+Although Text2Structure3D has been designed with application to more general datasets in mind, several aspects of the model still make use of the limited level of complexity of the dataset presented in this work.

-One such limitation is the parametric model-based approach for the topology MLP.
-Similar to previous research, this part of Text2Structure3D will face challenges in scalability for more general datasets.
-Additionally, the fact that our dataset only contained bridge structures with a single load case allowed us to derive the loading condition from the generated geometry.
-A more general dataset would likely require an explicit modeling of the external load as well.
-Finally, our model has been trained on structures that are zero-centered with the deck aligned along the x-axis, whereas such a canonical orientation might not be available for a more general class of structures.
+One such limitation is the parametric model-based approach used for the topology MLP.
+Similar to previous research, this part of Text2Structure3D will face challenges in scalability when applied to more general datasets.

+A further limitation concerns the level of design information represented by the current model.
+Because our dataset only contains bridge structures with a single load case, the loading condition can be derived from the generated geometry.
+While this is generally sufficient for architectural exploration of structurally plausible forms, it limits the level of control over user-defined load cases, which is especially relevant for structural engineers.

+Finally, our model has been trained on structures that are zero-centered with the deck aligned along the x-axis, whereas such a canonical orientation might not be available for more general classes of structures.